Skip to Main Navigation Skip to Section Navigation Skip to Main Content Skip to Footer

 Sexual Orientation Overview

-Awareness of romantic attraction typically begins prior to puberty [1].
 Sexual attraction, behavior, and identity are not always aligned: a person primarily attracted to women may also have sexual contact with men and may or may not identify as gay, bisexual, or straight.
-This fluidity may be true of both adolescents and adults, and is reported more frequently by females [2, 3].
+Sexual identities, attractions, and behaviors may all change over time.
+This fluidity may be true of both adolescents and adults, and is reported more frequently by youth and by sexual and gender minorities [1].

-Most lesbian, gay, bisexual, and/or transgender students experience harassment at school [5].
-In 2019, 69% of LGBTQ middle and high school students reported verbal harassment, 26% physical harassment, and 11% physical assault [6].
-About half (52%) had heard homophobic remarks from teachers or other school staff [6].
-Boys who are perceived to be gay are especially likely to face bullying [5].
-The presence of Gay-Straight Alliance / Gender Sexuality Alliance (GSA) clubs within a school setting has been demonstrated to foster a safer environment, but 38% of LGBTQ students reported that their school did not have a GSA [6].
+Most lesbian, gay, bisexual, and/or transgender students experience harassment at school [3].
+In a 2021 survey, 76% of LGBTQ+ middle and high school students reported verbal harassment, 31% physical harassment, and 12.5% physical assault [4].
+The majority of students who were harassed or assaulted did not let school staff know what had happened [4].
+Over half (58%) had heard homophobic remarks from teachers or other school staff [4].
+Boys who are perceived to be gay are especially likely to face bullying [3].
+The presence of Gay-Straight Alliance / Gender Sexuality Alliance (GSA) clubs within a school setting has been demonstrated to foster a safer environment, but most LGBTQ+ students reported that their school did not have a GSA [4].

 Romantic Relationships and Sexual Experience